dyrector-io/dyrectorio/README.md

 2. Open the `/cli` folder and execute `go run . up`
 3. Open the `localhost:3000` and use the platform

-dyrectorios's command-line interface (CLI) lets you run a complete dyrectorio development environment locally with the following services: UI Service (crux-ui), Backend Service (crux), PostgreSQL database, Authentication, Migrations, and SMTP mail server.
+dyrector.io's command-line interface (CLI) lets you run a complete dyrector.io development environment locally with the following services: UI Service (crux-ui), Backend Service (crux), PostgreSQL database, Authentication, Migrations, and SMTP mail server.

 Read more about the CLI in the [documentation](https://docs.dyrector.io/get-started/cli).